 modern America.

-My reply: If men are becoming weaker and more confused with every generation, I propose that it is because they never knew who they were to begin with.
-When our identity is solidly anchored to the Rock of Ages, we do not flounder.
+My reply: If men are becoming weaker and more confused with every generation, I propose it is because they never knew who they were to begin with.
+When our identities are solidly anchored to the Rock of Ages, we do not flounder.
 We don't complain about how weak are.
-We do not consistently whine about how confused we are about our identities.
+We do not whine about how confused we are about our identities.
 Nor do we feel threatened by others who do not hold to our convictions.

 Witcoff writes: More and more young boys are raised by single mothers